soumiamahieddine/enmoRM/README.md

 #### Connection to software

-In order to connect to the right virtual host, you have to add a line in your host file (*/etc/hosts*)
+In order to connect to the right virtual host, you have to add a line in the client host file (*/etc/hosts*)

 ```